BlueBrain/bbp-atlas-pipeline/readme.md

 ## Run the pipeline

+Once the pipeline environment is installed, from the root directory execute
+`export PYTHONPATH=.:$PYTHONPATH`
-Once the pipeline environment is installed, the general command to run the pipeline is:
+and the general command to run the pipeline is available:
 ```
 bbp-atlas  --target-rule <target_rule>  --snakemake-options '<options>'
 ```
 where
 - `<target_rule>` represents the target action to execute.
 - `<options>` represents the snakemake options.
 A set of most common options is available [here](#useful-snakemake-options).
 The option  `--cores <number_of_cores>` is mandatory for now, unless the `--dryrun` option is used, and must be provided as last option.